 - MURAL – MURAL is a tool designed to support whiteboards in large multi-member team meetings with many remote participants.

 - Conceptboard – This whiteboard solution makes it easy to turn a brainstorming session into a formal presentation to quickly gain buy-in from key stakeholders.

-- Explain Everything – For many people, motion and interactivity are the keys to understanding new concepts.
-Explain Everything converts your whiteboard session into a video presentation to help other stakeholders follow the creative development process.
+- Explain Everything – Motion and interactivity are the keys to understanding new concepts for many people.
+Explain everything and converts your whiteboard session into a video presentation to help other stakeholders follow the creative development process.